iagorubio/libsf/README.md

 and in my initial tests it seems to do it, but use it at your how risk.

-The license seems to be MIT but it's not explicitly stated.
+The license seems to be [2-Clause BSD](https://opensource.org/licenses/BSD-2-Clause) but it's not explicitly stated.
 The original license headers should be applied.

 The changes in the library are pretty much cosmetic/style to fix compiler errors, and the build scripts.